W-types in setoids: Preliminaries

 \subsection{Dependent W-types}

-W-types provide a uniform way to construct inductively defined types.
-Similarly, dependent W-types allow to construct families of inductive types.
-Rules for W-types and dependent W-types in our type theory are in \cref{wrules,dwrules}, respectively.
-We shall often drop (some) subscripts if they are clear from the context.

-Useful ways to regard W-types are through the set-theoretic interpretation of type theory: in such a context W-types represent well-founded labelled trees or, equivalently, free term algebras for infinitary single-sorted signatures.
-In the first case the set $ A $ is the set of names for the nodes, for each $ a \in A $, the set $ B \fapp a $ consists of the branches out of the node with name $ a $.
-Trees are formed by providing a node $ a \in A $ and attaching other trees to the branches in $ B \fapp a $.
-This procedure is formally specified by functions $ f \colon B \fapp a \to \wty[A,B] $, which provide the instruction to attach the tree $ f(b) $ to the branch $ b \in B \fapp a $.
-In the second case, the set $ A $ contains the function symbols of the signature, while (the cardinality of) $ B \fapp a $ is the arity of symbol $ a $.
-Terms are build out of function symbols according to composition instructions specified by functions $ f \colon B \fapp a \to \wty[A,B] $.

-Similarly, dependent W-types may be seen as free term algebras for infinitary multi-sorted signatures: sorts are terms of type $ I $, terms in $ A \fapp i $ are function symbols with codomain sort $ i $ while the function $ d $ maps each tuple $ i,a,b $ into the sort of the $ b $-th argument of the function symbol $ a $.
+In the same vein, dependent W-types can be understood as free term algebras for infinitary \emph{multi-sorted} signatures: sorts are elements of $I$, elements of $N_i$ are function symbols with codomain sort $i $ and the arity of a function symbol $a \in N_i$ is given by the function $ar_{i,a} \typing B_{i,a} \to I$ that maps each $b$-th argument of $a$ to its sort.